Code-Institute-Submissions/AleksandrDenis-guess--words--game_SepResub/README.md

    * Set the buildbacks to Python and NodeJS in that order
    * Link the Heroku app to the repository
    * Click on Deploy

+ # Acknowledgements
+ * Thank you to slack and stackowerflow community for guidence and support.

 ### [Go To Top](#top)